Updated: November 2, 2018

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN OBTAIN ACCESS TO YOUR MEDICAL INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-This Notice describes the practices of Laurel Life in connection with the use and disclosure of your health information and certain obligations we have regarding the use and disclosure of your health information.
-It applies to the health care professionals who are involved in your care and/or are authorized to enter information into your health record, and all of our employees, staff, and other personnel working for Laurel Life.
+This Notice describes the practices of Folium in connection with the use and disclosure of your health information and certain obligations we have regarding the use and disclosure of your health information.
+It applies to the health care professionals who are involved in your care and/or are authorized to enter information into your health record, and all of our employees, staff, and other personnel working for Folium.
 We are required by law to maintain the privacy of your health information and to provide you with this Notice describing our privacy practices.
 We are required to abide by the terms of this Notice, as it is modified from time to time.

 WE MAY MAKE CHANGES TO THIS NOTICE IN THE FUTURE, AND ANY OF THE TERMS OF THIS NOTICE THAT ARE CHANGED WILL APPLY TO ALL OF YOUR HEALTH INFORMATION.
 IF WE CHANGE OUR NOTICE, YOU MAY OBTAIN A COPY OF THE REVISED NOTICE BY REQUESTING IT IN PERSON OR BY SENDING A WRITTEN REQUEST FOR A COPY TO OUR PRIVACY OFFICER AT 7564 BROWNS MILL ROAD, CHAMBERSBURG, PA 17202.